Raid on Genoa: Raid

 To confront the French frigates, Hood diverted a powerful squadron from his fleet at Toulon.
 This force was led by Rear-Admiral John Gell in the 98-gun ship of the line HMS St George and included the 74-gun HMS Bedford under Captain Robert Mann, and HMS Captain under Captain Samuel Reeve, as well as the French Royalist Scipion.
 Smaller warships accompanied the larger warships: HMS Mermaid, HMS Tartar, HMS Alerte, HMS Eclair, HMS Vulcan, HMS Conflagration, and HMS Speedy under Commander Charles Cunningham.
 This force was ordered to sail to Genoa and eliminate Modeste, Hood stipulating in his orders that the operation was a warning to Republican sympathisers, "regicides", in Genoa.
 The squadron arrived off the port on 5 October.

 Modeste was clearly visible in the harbour, anchored at the mole near two tartanes (small Mediterranean sailing craft here armed with four guns and carrying crews of around 70 men).
 The senior officers of the squadron held a council to determine the best course of action, and decided that since diplomatic options had failed and the Genoese appeared to support the French, the British would resort to a military solution.
 On the afternoon of 5 October Bedford was slowly warped into the harbour and alongside Modeste, as Reeve launched the ship's boats from Captain and brought them close to the other side of the French frigate.

 The British arrival was reportedly greeted with derision by the French sailors, until a boarding party clambered onto the frigate from Bedford's deck, to be met by resistance from the French crew.
-Mann then ordered his ship's Royal Marines to fire into the French sailors, killing several and driving many more over the side into the harbour.
+Mann then ordered his ship's marines to fire into the French sailors, killing several and driving many more over the side into the harbour.
 This attack broke their resolve and the French surrendered, several leaping into the sea to escape capture, only to be collected by the boats of Captain.

 As Modeste was subdued, the boats of Speedy approached the tartanes.
 As the boat parties boarded the small French warships, the crew of one surrendered while the other resisted the British boarders.
 A short melee broke out on the deck of the tartane, resulting in the captain and one other French sailor wounded and the tartane firmly in British hands.
 The raid completed, the British squadron withdrew from Genoa with their prizes.
 British sources reported that one French sailor had been killed in the operation and ten wounded, while the British boarding parties had survived unscathed, while French sources claimed five killed and 30 wounded or in the most extreme accounts, as many as 50 killed.